 To Lookup a phone number, your application needs to make an HTTP GET request to Twilio’s Lookup REST API resource with the phone number you wish to lookup.
 Here's a simple cURL request example:

 This example will lookup of the phone number (310) 555-5555 (

 3105555555 in line 1 of the code sample).
 It should return the following response:

 This response indicates the phone number is valid, but not necessarily in service.
 The

-phone_number value is presented in E.164 formatting, which should be used across Twilio’s voice and messaging APIs.
+phone_number value is presented in E.164 format, which is required across Twilio’s Voice and Messaging APIs.

 Notice: The Lookup API will return an HTTP 404 status with a response containing